Transcribe a Drum Track¶

 Build & export a PDF score with dual-voice notation (cymbals stems-up, drums stems-down).

-(Note: We are using a copyright-free synthetic track for this demonstration.)
+(Note: We are using copyright-free synthetic tracks for these demonstrations.)

 from IPython.display import Audio, display